Garden city movement: Conception

 Inspired by the utopian novel Looking Backward by Edward Bellamy, and Henry George's work Progress and Poverty, Howard published the book To-morrow [sic]: a Peaceful Path to Real Reform in 1898 (reissued in 1902 as Garden Cities of To-morrow).
 His idealised garden city would house 32,000 people on a site of 9000 acre.
-Howard's diagrams presented such a city in a concentric pattern with open spaces, public parks, and six radial boulevards, 120 ft wide, extending from the centre, although he made it clear that the actual site planning should be left to experts.
-The garden city would be self-sufficient and when it reached full population, another would be developed nearby.
-Howard envisaged a cluster of several garden cities as satellites of a central city of 58,000 people, linked by road and rail.
+Howard's diagrams present such a city in a concentric pattern with open spaces, public parks, and six radial boulevards, 120 ft wide, extending from the centre.
+He makes it clear that the actual site planning should be left to experts.
+The garden city would be self-sufficient, and when it reached full population, another would be developed nearby.
+Howard envisages a cluster of several garden cities as satellites of a central city of 58,000 people, linked by road and rail.
+Howard's diagrams are quite similar to the urban planner and social reformer Adelheid von Poninska's suggestion of a "green ring" around cities a few decades earlier.

-Howard's To-morrow [sic]: A Peaceful Path to Real Reform sold enough copies to warrant a second edition, now titled Garden Cities of To-morrow [sic].
-This success of this book provided him the support necessary to pursue the chance to bring his vision into reality.
-Howard believed that all people agreed the overcrowding and deterioration of cities was one of the troubling issues of their time.
-He quotes a number of respected thinkers and their disdain of cities.
-Howard's garden city concept combined the town and country in order to provide the working class an alternative to working on farms or in "crowded, unhealthy cities".
+The success of Howard's book provided him with the support necessary to pursue the opportunity to bring his vision to life.
+Howard believed that all people agreed that the overcrowding and deterioration of cities were one of the troubling issues of their time.
+He quotes several respected thinkers and their disdain for cities.
+Howard's garden city concept combines the town and country to provide the working class an alternative to working on farms or in "crowded, unhealthy cities".

-Howard envisioned the Garden City as a "third magnet" which would draw residents and small businesses from both the too-crowded city and the too-isolated countryside.
-He theorized that it would thus shield people from the social ills of rapid industrialization through population and density limits, strict land use controls, and shared ownership with collective management.
+Howard envisions the garden city as a "third magnet" which will draw residents and small businesses from both the too-crowded city and the too-isolated countryside.
+He theorizes that it would thus shield people from the social ills of rapid industrialization through population and density limits, strict land use controls, and shared ownership with collective management.